Vegan Meat Pie (Vegan Tourtière)

 Additions & Substitutions

-• More veggies: this recipe doesn't include many vegetables.
+• Add vegetables: this recipe doesn't include many vegetables.
 Chances are there are lots of side dishes on the table featuring vegetables, but if not, serve it with a salad.
 Or you could add some veggies like celery or carrots.
 I haven't tried this though.

 • Make it vegetarian: if you don't need to make it vegan, simply use regular butter instead of vegan butter, and brush with heavy cream or an egg wash instead of plant milk.

-• Protein: while I haven't tried it, you could possibly use lentils instead or in addition to TVP.
+• Use lentils: while I haven't tried it, you could possibly use lentils instead or in addition to TVP.

 Vegan Meat Pie FAQs